sashwat3/todo/README.md

 - Download all the files from the repository
 - Open the parent folder in the terminal
 - Get your MongoDB Connection Key.
-- Create a file named '.env' in the parent folder, and initialize the connection key as a string with a variable named 'REACT_APP_KEY'
+- Create a file named '.env' in the api folder, and initialize the connection key as a string with a variable named 'REACT_APP_KEY'
 - Enter the following commands:
 ```bash
   cd api